Crazybus/lope/README.md

 * Add yaml file option to include/exclude environment variables with pattern support
 * Automated ssh agent forwarding for OSX. https://github.com/avsm/docker-ssh-agent-forward
 * Add simple build step options.
 E.g. alpine as base image with a single `RUN apk add package`.
+* Add option to use bind mounts for adding the current working directory.
+Also allow disabling mounting current directory altogether for use cases like `vault status`

 ### Done